- The sense of achievement having ridden from coast to coast

 - Ascent: 450 Metres Approx.

 With all the major climbs behind you, the route begins to follow the valley floor towards Prudhoe.
 Passing through the pretty villages of Ovingham and Wylam, passing Robert Stephenson’s Cottage and then crossing the River Tyne twice, you will cycle along an old wagonway towards Newcastle following the banks of the Tyne.
 You will take in views of the famous bridges across the river, including the “blinking eye” Millennium Bridge, with the imposing Baltic Centre for Contemporary Art dominating the skyline.
 The Cycle Hub is situated just after this and the perfect place for a well-earned cuppa and a slice of delicious homemade cake.
 It’s dedicated to the cyclist and also the home of Saddle Skedaddle – if you catch us during office hours, why not come and say hello?

-Hadrian’s Cycleway runs mainly on country lanes and quiet roads, interspersed with sections of traffic-free path, promenade and riverside path.
+Hadrian’s Cycleway runs mainly on country lanes and quiet roads, interspersed with sections of traffic-free path, promenade and riverside paths.
 The coastal sections at either end of the route are relatively flat, but there are a few steep, short hills in the central section.

 The majority of the route is paved, with a couple of short sections on hard-packed gravel.
 A hybrid bike is recommended, but a road bike fitted with touring tyres is also suitable when ridden with a little extra care.